apigovau/api-descriptions/abs/DataApi.md

 #### structure

 Provides the structural metadata necessary to interpret the data.
 The structure section gives you the dimensions, attributes and annotations used in the message.
 It also describes to which level in the hierarchy these are attached.
--	name - the name of the dataset you are viewing
+-	name - the name of the dataset you are viewing.
 -	dimensions - describes the dimensions used in the message as well as the levels in the hierarchy (dataSet, series or observations) to which these dimensions are attached.
 -	attributes - describes the attributes used in the message as well as the levels in the hierarchy (dataSet, series or observations) to which these dimensions are attached.
--	annotations - an array of annotation objects that may be referred to by any other SDMX objects or components
+-	annotations - an array of annotation objects that may be referred to by any other SDMX objects or components.

 #### dimensions, attributes